 Van der Waals equation was derived by Johannes Diderik van der Waals in the year 1873.
 The equation is basically a modified version of the Ideal Gas Law which states that gases consist of point masses that undergo perfectly elastic collisions.
 However, this law fails to explain the behaviour of real gases.
-Therefore, Van der Waals equation was devised and it helps us define the physical state of a real gas.
+Therefore, the Van der Waals equation was devised and it helps us define the physical state of a real gas.

 More significantly, the Van der Waals equation takes into consideration the molecular size and molecular interaction forces (attractive and repulsive forces).
-Sometimes, it is also referred to as Van der Waals equation of state.
+Sometimes, it is also referred to as the Van der Waals equation of state.

 Table of Content

 - Volume Correction in Van der Waals Equation

 - Pressure Correction in Van der Waals Equation